David Zdrilic: Coaching

-In July 2017, he accepted an offer from reigning Bundesliga runners-up RB Leipzig to become the assistant coach of the club's under-17 team, currently led by former VfB Stuttgart and TSG 1899 Hoffenheim striker Alexander Blessin.
-After a successful year with the U17's, the pair moved up to the U19's which is the club's reserve team feeding directly into the club's 1st team Bundesliga side.
+In July 2017, he accepted an offer from reigning Bundesliga runners-up RB Leipzig to become the assistant coach of the club's under-17 team, currently led by former VfB Stuttgart and TSG Hoffenheim striker Alexander Blessin.
+After a successful year with the U17s, the pair moved up to the U19s which is the club's reserve team feeding directly into the club's 1st team Bundesliga side.

 "I spent a month at RB Leipzig last year on a study tour watching how they did things as well as learning from Ralf Rangnick and the other coaches," Zdrilic said.
 "I highlighted that I would like the opportunity to one day move over to Europe to coach.
 They were aware of my role with Sydney FC and my previous coaching and playing experience which played a big part in Leipzig offering me the position."

-In January 2020, Zdrilic accepted an offer from Chicago Fire FC to become the assistant coach, where was credited with reforming the team’s approach into a more pressing-oriented style.
+In January 2020, Zdrilic accepted an offer from Chicago Fire to become the assistant coach, where was credited with reforming the team's approach into a more pressing-oriented style.

-Zdrilic was linked with a move to then-English Premier League club Sheffield United but ultimately stayed with Chicago.
+Zdrilic was linked with a move to then-English Premier League club Sheffield United, but ultimately stayed with Chicago.

-In mid-2021, Zdrilic returned to Europe after accepting an offer to reunite with Alexander Blessin - who he coached under at RB Leipzig - to become the assistant coach at Belgian side K.V.
-Oostende.
+In mid-2021, Zdrilic returned to Europe after accepting an offer to reunite with Alexander Blessin - who he coached under at RB Leipzig - to become the assistant coach at Belgian side Oostende.

 After impressing with their high-tempo style in Belgium, Blessin and Zdrilic were then poached by Italian Serie A club Genoa in January 2022, replacing the outgoing Andriy Shevchenko.
 The move made Zdrilic the first Australian to hold a coaching position at a Serie A side.

+In August 2023, he returned to Sydney FC, re-joining the club as an assistant coach to Steve Corica.

+In June 2024, Zdrilic was announced as the new head coach of A-League club Perth Glory.
+In October 2025, Zdrilic was relieved of his duties with immediate effect.